This feature is available in all Microsoft Advertising markets.

 With search campaigns, you create your ad groups and provide the keywords and assets (images and text) for your ads.
 We'll use them to deliver your ads at the right time using keyword matching, ensuring that your ads are optimally matched with potential customers' search queries.
 You can also adjust your targeting settings and apply bid adjustments to ensure that your ads reach your target audience.
 Microsoft AI will help you show the most effective and relevant ads to the right people to maximize campaign performance.

 Where your ad appears on search results pages is determined by the relevant keywords you use to reach potential customers.
 For example, an advertiser owns a toy store and wants to create ads for kids' electronics.
 The advertiser might include keywords like "walkie-talkies," "electronic pets," and "kids' music players" in their ad group so the ads can be more relevant to potential customers' web searches and show above or next to the search results.

 To learn more about creating search campaigns, see How do I create a search ad campaign?Microsoft Search Ad types

-When you run the Website URL (publisher) report (available on the Reports page), you'll see websites based on these ad distribution rules.
-To learn how ad language and location targeting affects who sees your ads, see How does ad language and location targeting affect who can see my ads?
-The Website URL report is a great tool for determining how well your ad is doing on search network sites.
-From this report, you'll see how often your ad displays on different sites; this can help you determine which sites are beneficial and which are not.
-You can then use the Exclusions feature to exclude specific sites from search ad distribution.
+The Website URL (publisher) report is a useful tool for determining how well your ad does on search sites.
+From this report, you'll see how often your ad displays on different sites, which can help you determine the sites that are beneficial and those that aren't.
+Learn more about the Website URL (publisher) report.
+You can then use the exclusions feature to exclude specific sites from search ad distribution.
 To learn more, see How to prevent your ads from showing to certain people.